-With five trains in service, we will also be able to run longer trains at busier times, such as during the summer.
+With five trains in service, there’s also greater flexibility to run longer trains at busier times, such as during the summer.

-We’re also making improvements to our stations, with free station Wi-Fi being rolled out across Island Line, and providing new ticket vending machines at Shanklin, Sandown and Ryde St Johns Road.
+We have also made improvements to our stations, with free station Wi-Fi being rolled out across Island Line, and new ticket vending machines at Shanklin, Sandown and Ryde St Johns Road.

 Planning your journey